JonasRSV/probpy/README.md

 ***Variables can be created from generic functions, for things to work as expected they should be strictly positive***

-> Functions need to be using numpy and be vectorised (assume x is a vector)
+> Functions need to be using numpy and be vectorised (assume x is a vector or matrix in multivariate case)

 ```python
 import probpy as pp